The TPD is now in force in the UK. Here’s EVERYTHING you need to know about what it means for vaping in the United Kingdom…

 This is mainly because the law will now make it cost more to produce e-liquids that follow the new health and safety guidelines, meaning business costs will go up, causing smaller companies to struggle.

-While this change does essentially improve our health and safety standing, it does have the potential to discontinue many people’s favourite e-liquid brands that may well be very safe, but don’t match the new strict set of guidelines.
+While this change does essentially improve our health and safety standing, it does have the potential to discontinue many people’s favorite e-liquid brands that may well be very safe, but don’t match the new strict set of guidelines.

 Despite this very questionable rule, it is fairly simple to get around.
 Selling e-liquids in bundles as opposed to one container will alleviate this issue, but the principle cannot be ignored.